mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 }
 ```

-That's a lot of data and we're not using the large majority of it.
+That's a lot of data and we're not using the vast majority of it.
 In the previous example, we only needed the caption text and the URL for the low resolution version of the image.

-As we've seen, `map` is really good at transforming data.
+As we've seen, `map()` is really good at transforming data.
+Try solving the following problems, writing your solutions into `demos/array-prototype-methods/02-map/script.js`:

 * Create an array called `simplifiedPhotographs` that takes `photographs` and transforms each one into an object with only two properties: `caption` and `url`.
-* Create an array called `simplifiedPhotographs` that takes `photographs` and transforms each one into a DOM element.
+* Create an array called `photographElements` that takes `simplifiedPhotographs` and transforms each one into a DOM element.

-Tests have been provided in `demos/02-map` to help guide your progress and let you know if you've gotten it right.
+Tests have been provided in `demos/array-prototype-methods/02-map/tests.js` to help guide your progress and let you know if you've got it right.

 As a bonus, you can try the following in `01-forEach`:

-* Map each photo into a DOM element and then chain `forEach` that adds an click event listener using `document.addEventListener`.
+* Map each photo into a DOM element and then chain `forEach()` that adds a click event listener using [`document.addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
 * Add each image element to the DOM manually.

 ## Array.prototype.filter

-`Array.prototype.filter`, like `map`, returns a new array based on the return value of the callback function you pass it.
+[`Array.prototype.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), like `map()`, returns a new array based on the return value of the callback function you pass it.
 The mechanics, however, differ slightly.

-`filter` will include an element in the new array if return value is truthy and omit it if the return value is falsy.
+`filter()` will include an element in the new array if return value is truthy and omit it if the return value is falsy.

 What makes a value truthy or falsy?
-Let's start with the easy ones: `true` is truthy and `false` is falsy. `0`, `null`, `undefined`, 'NaN', and an empty string are all falsy as well.
+Let's start with the easy ones: `true` is truthy and `false` is falsy. `0`, `null`, `undefined`, `NaN`, and an empty string are all falsy as well.
 Everything else is truthy.

 Let's start with a simple example: